o3de/o3de.org/content/docs/userguide/assets/rc.md

 ---
-description: ' Use &resource-compiler; in &ALYlong; to convert certain source files into game-ready assets. '
+description: ' Use Resource Compiler in Amazon Lumberyard to convert certain source files into game-ready assets. '
-title: Using &resource-compiler;
+title: Using Resource Compiler
 ---
 # Using Resource Compiler {#asset-pipeline-rc}